 Having said that, it’s also very important to involve children in the design and decoration of their own room.
 It teaches them an important lesson – that they can control the look and feel of their environment.

-Children tend to have more respect for a room they have helped design.
+Children tend to have more respect for a space they have helped design.
 So have some fun with your children creating mood boards for their rooms.

 Children’s Bedrooms Should Be Wild + Free